-The Master of Laws, General LL.M. degree program allows students the ability to choose and direct their educational focus.
-This opportunity to select an emphasis of study enables program participants the ability to best meet individual professional goals.
-Students work closely with faculty in developing a comprehensive curricular plan and may take classes in either the day or evening programs.
+The Master of Laws, General LL.M. degree program allows students to choose and direct their educational focus.
+This opportunity to select an emphasis of study enables program participants to meet individual professional goals best.
+Students work closely with faculty to develop a comprehensive curricular plan and may take classes in day or evening programs.

 a.
-Degree Requirements
+Degree requirements

 To qualify for the General LL.M. degree, students must complete 24 credit hours of post-J.D. coursework, 12 of which must be earned at Southwestern.
 The particular courses each candidate undertakes will depend on the individual's chosen area of concentration.
-International students will be required to take the course titled Introduction to American Law unless waived by the program director.
-As a general matter, courses previously taken for credit for a J.D. or equivalent degree will not be counted toward the LL.M. degree.
+Generally, courses previously taken for credit for a J.D. or equivalent degree will not be counted toward the LL.M. degree.
 A maximum of 30 credit hours may be applied to the LL.M. degree.
-Additional units may be taken, but they will not be considered part of the LL.M. degree.
+Additional units may be taken but will not be considered part of the LL.M. degree.

 b.
-Unit Guidelines and Length of Course of Study
+Unit guidelines and length of course of study

-Students work closely with the program director and faculty in developing a comprehensive curricular plan and may take classes in either the day or evening program.
-Full-time students must enroll in no fewer than 8 units and in no more than 16 units each semester.
+Students work closely with the program director and faculty to develop a comprehensive curricular plan and may take classes in the day or evening program.
+Full-time students must enroll in at least eight units and, at most, 16 units each semester.
 International students must maintain full-time status.
-Part-time students must enroll in no fewer than 2 units and in no more than 7 units each semester.
+Part-time students must enroll in at least two units and, at most, seven units each semester.
 LL.M. students enrolled full-time generally complete their degree requirements within one academic year, and part-time students generally complete their degree requirements within two academic years.
 All LL.M. students are expected to maintain continuous enrollment in the program.
 Failure to enroll in any semester will be treated as a withdrawal unless a student has been granted a leave of absence.

-U.S. students may be granted special permission to extend their course of study to a maximum of four years due to special circumstances upon approval by the program director.
+Students who are United States citizens may be granted special permission to extend their course of study to a maximum of four years due to special circumstances upon approval by the program director.
 International students enrolled in the LL.M. program must maintain full-time enrollment status throughout their course of study; however, special permission to drop below full-time status for one semester may be authorized by the Southwestern SEVIS Designated School Officer and the program director, based upon situations approved by SEVIS (Student Exchange Visitor Information System).
 (See the International Students Policy for more information.)

 c.
-Leave of Absence
+Leave of absence

-U.S. students are eligible to take up to a one-year leave of absence in accordance with Southwestern leave of absence policy.
-(See the section on Incompletes in the Academic Policies and Procedures for more information.)
-International students may be eligible to take a single one-semester leave of absence, but only in accordance with current U.S. immigration law and as authorized by the Southwestern SEVIS Designated School Officer (DSO) and the LL.M. program director, and based upon situations approved by SEVIS (Student Exchange Visitor Information System).
-Strict requirements to leave the country and return would be applicable, so students are advised to consult with the program director and DSO before attempting a gap in LL.M. study.
+Students who are United States citizens may take up to a one-year leave of absence.
+International students may be eligible to take a single one-semester leave of absence, but only following current U.S. immigration law and as authorized by the Southwestern SEVIS Designated School Officer (DSO) and the LL.M. program director and based upon situations approved by SEVIS (Student Exchange Visitor Information System).
+Strict requirements to leave the country and return would be applicable, so students are advised to consult with the program director and DSO before attempting a gap in their LL.M. study.

 d.
-Grading, Academic Success and Bar Eligibility
+Grading, academic success and bar eligibility